Fenerbahçe S.K. (football): 90s to 2000s

-2007–present

 On 11 January 2007, Fenerbahçe were officially invited to G-14.
 G-14 was an association which consists of top European clubs.

 Under Zico's command, Fenerbahçe qualified from the 2007–08 Champions League group stage for the first time and went on to beat Sevilla to become a quarter-finalist in the 2007–08 season.
 Zico is also the most successful manager of the team's history in the Champions League.
 After successful scores both in the Turkish league and international matches, Zico gained a new nickname from the Fenerbahçe fans: Kral Arthur (meaning "King Arthur" in Turkish).
 In February 2009, Fenerbahçe became the first Turkish club to enter the Deloitte Football Money League.
 Since 2000, Fenerbahçe improved the club's finances and facilities, bringing world stars to the club such as Ariel Ortega, Pierre van Hooijdonk, Alex, Stephen Appiah, Nicolas Anelka and, more recently, Mateja Kežman, Roberto Carlos, Dani Güiza, Dirk Kuyt, Diego, Nani, Robin van Persie, and Mesut Özil.